RichardFreedman/Encoding_Music/01_Tutorials/07_Pandas_Filter_Find_Group.md

 <br>

 There are many other functions that can be applied to aggregate, filter and transform data within groups!
-See the essay above for a guide.
+See the supplemental essay on `groupby` functions for more in-depth information.

 A count of track titles per album: